Homes for Ukraine – information for sponsors

 If there is an immediate need to secure urgent alternative accommodation for the person(s) you are sponsoring you can also call the NIHE emergency number on:

-If the person/ family you have sponsored have moved on and the sponsorship arrangement has ended, the monthly thank you payment of £350 will be stopped.
+If the person/ family you have sponsored have moved on and the sponsorship arrangement has ended, the monthly thank you payment of £350 or £500 will be stopped.

 Ukrainian people on this scheme have access to public funds during their time in NI, and at the end of their sponsorship will be able to rent a property.

-Although the requirement for initial sponsorship is six months, that is not a long time for the person(s) you are hosting to save money and secure alternative accommodation, so you should consider whether you would be prepared to offer the sponsorship for up to one year.
+Although the need for initial sponsorship is six months, that is not a long time for the person(s) you are hosting to save money and secure other accommodation.
+You should consider whether you would be prepared to offer the sponsorship for up to one year.

-If you feel six months is the maximum you can provide, you should aim to give two months’ notice of this, so there is time for alternative arrangements to be made.
+If you feel six months is the maximum you can offer, you should aim to give two months’ notice of this, so there is time for other arrangements to be made.

 There will be an arrangement to place refugees with other sponsors after six months if that is needed.